Trigve-Hagen/trigves-arm-laravel/README.md

 * WHEN FIRST PUT INTO USE IT WILL ERASE ANYTHING DONE BEFORE IT AND CREATE A SAMPLE USER DATABASE
 * NAMING TWO ROWS THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
 * NAMING TWO TABLES THE SAME WILL HALT EXECUTION AND CREATE AN ERROR
-* SQL DATABASE NAMES ARE TURNED TO ALL LOWER CASE SO ONLY USE LOWER CASE CHARACTERS IN THE NAMES UNLESS WHERE UPPER CASE IS USED
 * STICK TO LOWER CASE IN THE SECTIONS THAT HAVE LOWER CASE AND ONLY USE UPPER CASE WHEN TYPING THE ROW

 I take no responsibility for lost data!
 Use at your risk.
 Happy Coding!!